Florence Quivar

-Florence Quivar (born March 3, 1944 in Philadelphia, Pennsylvania) is an American operatic mezzo-soprano who is considered to be "one of the most prominent singers of her generation."
+Florence Quivar (born March 3, 1944, in Philadelphia, Pennsylvania) is an American operatic mezzo-soprano who is considered to be "one of the most prominent singers of her generation."
 She has variously been described as having a "rich, earthy sound and communicative presence" as "always reliable" and as "a distinguished singer, with a warm, rich voice and a dignified performing presence."
-From 1977-1997 she was a regular performer at the Metropolitan Opera where she gave more than 100 performances.
+From 1977 to 1997 she was a regular performer at the Metropolitan Opera where she gave more than 100 performances.

 Early life and education

 Quivar first became interested in music as a child.
 Her mother was a piano and voice teacher who also formed the gospel group the "Harmonic Choraliers".
 Quivar studied piano and voice with her mother as a child and began singing solos at church by age six.
 As a teenager she became interested in opera when she saw the Metropolitan Opera's touring production of Madama Butterfly to Philadelphia.
 Although she wanted to pursue a performing career, Quivar initially decided to pursue a career as an elementary school teacher and enrolled in a teachers' college.
 After just one day of classes, she realized that her true love was really music, and soon enrolled in the Philadelphia Academy of Music.
 After graduating, she entered the Juilliard School in 1975.
 Although she did not stay at the school very long, she did appear as Ježibaba and the Foreign Princess in Dvořák's Rusalka at the Juilliard Opera Center.
 She later studied privately with Marinka Gurewich in New York City.

 Quivar returned to Philadelphia to study in master classes with Maureen Forrester where she began to focus in on lieder and oratorio repertoire.
 She made her professional recital debut in Philadelphia in 1976 as part of the Franklin Concert Series.
 That same year, she won the Baltimore Lyric Opera Competition and then returned to New York where she won the Marian Anderson Award.
 These competition wins drew the attention of noted impresario Harold Shaw and quickly led to engagements at the Metropolitan Opera and orchestras throughout the United States.